 - your stomach and back: As with your sitting posture, you need to support your lower back as you stand.
 So, lightly engage your abdominal muscles to feel your stomach tuck toward your back.

 - your feet: Position your feet so they are shoulder-width apart, and distribute your weight evenly across both feet.
-If you stand for long periods of time, like while working or cooking, shift your weight from one foot to the other and lay down a rubber mat to cushion your feet.
+If you stand for long periods of time, like while working or cooking, shift your weight from one foot to the other, wear supportive footwear, and lay down a rubber mat to cushion your feet.

 When you're sleeping